emirkmo/Adafruit_Python_DHT/README.md

 humidity, temperature = read(sensor=SensorType.DHT22.value, pin=GPIO_PIN)
 ```

-## Running direetly on a Raspberry PI
+## Running directly on a Raspberry Pi

-Ensure that you pi can compile and download Python extensions (such as with `pip`).
+Ensure that your Pi can compile and download Python extensions (such as with `pip`).
-Modern Raspian ships with python 3.11 and `pip`.
+Modern Raspbian ships with Python 3.11 and `pip`.
 I would still recommend [uv](https://docs.astral.sh/uv/getting-started/installation/)
-(Technically you can even install `uv` via `pip`).
+(Technically, you can even install `uv` via `pip`).
-Then simply run
+Then simply run:

 Upcoming:
-Shell scripts.
+- Shell scripts.

-Note: Below is from original repo
+Note: Below is from the original repo

 ## Original Author